-In 1770, Peter Rugg left Boston with his daughter and traveled to Concord, Mass. by carriage.
-On his return through Menotomy (present day Arlington), he was hailed by an acquaintance who urged him to stay a while with him as a strong storm was approaching.
+In 1770, Peter Rugg left Boston with his daughter and traveled to Concord, Mass., by carriage.
+On his return through Menotomy (present day Arlington), an acquaintance hailed him.
+He urged Rugg to stay awhile with him as a strong storm approached.
 Lightning was flashing in the sky and thunder could be heard as the wind picked up.

 It was the last time any of Peter Rugg’s friends or family ever saw him or his daughter alive.
 But it was not, as the story goes, the last of Peter Rugg.
 Rather, he was condemned to travel ghost-like throughout the country for a generation, asking directions to Boston, but never finding home.
-He was constantly in awe of the changes taking place around him as the colonies became a new nation, and he wandered farther afield.
+The changes taking place constantly awed him as the colonies became a new nation, and he wandered farther afield.

 You have suffered many years under an illusion.
 The tempest which you profanely defied at Menotomy has at length subsided; but you will never see home, for your house and wife and neighbors have all disappeared.
 Your estate, indeed, remains, but no home.
 You were cut off from the last age, and you can never be fitted to the present.
 Your home is gone, and you can never have another home in this world.

 For several years this story was included in compilations of classic New England folk tales, and was even taken for truth on occasion.
 It was written, however, in 1824 by Lunenburg, Mass., lawyer William Austin, who penned his fiction under the name Jonathan Dunwell.
 The story was published in New England Galaxy and presented in the form of letters from someone relating an old mystery.